-where $W_s$ (universe) was the hospital universe weight, and $N_s$ (universe) and $N_s$ (sample) were the number of community hospitals within stratum s in the universe and sample, respectively.
+where W_s (universe) was the hospital universe weight, and N_s (universe) and N_s (sample) were the number of community hospitals within stratum s in the universe and sample, respectively.
 Thus, each hospital's universe weight (HOSPWT) is equal to the number of universe hospitals it represents during that year.
-Because 20% of the hospitals in each stratum were sampled when possible, the hospital weights are usually around five.
+Because 20% of the hospitals in each stratum were sampled when possible, the hospital weights are usually near five.